gabrielebonvicini/plotFin/README.md

 ```

 ## Description
-`plotFin` allows the user to plot financial data of different types with a simple line of code.
-The purpose of the package is to simplify the process of creating a
+`plotFin` allows users to plot various types of financial data with just a single line of code.
+The package aims to streamline the process of creating plots, making it easy and efficient.
+Typically, creating a plot involves downloading the data, cleaning and transforming it, and then plotting it using an appropriate visualization method that effectively captures the key features of the data.
+However, `plotFin` automates this entire process within its functions.

-plot to makes it as easy and quick as possible.
-Indeed, in order to do that, you usually have to download the data, clean  and transform them in the desired output, and then plot the data with an appropraite plot,
-which is able to capture and highlight the main features of what you are displaying.
-With  `plotFin` all this process is done inside the functions.
-To explain it with the simplest example, let's consider the `plot.return()` function: you choose the stock you want to plot the time series of the returns, the period
-from which you want to display them as well as the time frame, and you are done!
+To illustrate this with a simple example, let's consider the `plot.return()` You can select the desired stock for which you want to plot the time series of returns, specify the period you want to display, and choose the appropriate time frame.
+Once these parameters are set, you're good to go!

 ## Useful links
 - Github: https://github.com/gabrielebonvicini/plotFin